"He has my eyes, you know," a voice from behind Angel muses.

 Wesley and Fred and Gunn seem torn between making themselves scarce and being close by in case they are needed.
 Angel appreciates their support, at least, but they are clearly busy dealing with their own issues.
 Gunn and Fred disappear as soon as they are sure the situation is under control; too busy staring at one another to be much use anyway.
 Wesley looks after them both for a long moment, then shakes himself out of it and quickly retires to his own apartment.
 Lorne just continues on, business as usual, and Angel is so thankful he could almost sing for him.

-Darla shares his complete amazed fascination with Connor.
+Darla shares his completely amazed fascination with Connor.
 With this tiny, helpless creature that they somehow created.
 An innocent with their features.
 It's been lifetimes since either of them were around a baby, and dwelling on those memories does no good, so watching Connor is like being reborn all over again.
 It's like the first time.
 It simultaneously makes Angel feel ancient and brand new at the same time.

 Thankfully, neither vampire requires much sleep.
 It makes taking care of a human (well, mostly human, at least - Connor has quite a grip on him and Lorne still hasn't forgiven him for nearly breaking off a horn) baby that much easier.

 Angel keeps a close eye on Darla and Connor for the first few days, until Cordy has a vision of some new monster that demands Angel Investigations' expertise, but it's unnecessary anyway.
 Darla is seizing her new chance at life.
 Shoving away all the guilt and melancholy by holding her baby.
 This new body never grew him, impossibility that that was, but she still remembers feeling him grow.
 Dying without a chance to see his face.
-And she never wants to look away.
+Now she never wants to look away.

 If Connor is the only good thing she's ever done, Darla is going to make sure he's the best.
 She doesn't remember much about her first human life, but she knows that she wants him to feel safe and loved in a way that she never knew.